Freaky-coder05/animepahe-cli/README.md

 ## ⚠️ Beta Notice

 This is a **beta version** and may encounter issues during operation.
 The current version has the following limitations:
-- Download via cli tool is not yet implementd, but direct links can be saved to links.txt
 - Zip feature is not yet available
 - Some edge cases may cause unexpected behavior

 ## 📋 Features

 - **Self-Updating**: Automatically update to the latest version with the `--upgrade` argument
+- **✅ Full Download Support**: Download anime episodes directly through the CLI tool with real-time progress tracking, speed monitoring, and ETA display
 - **Quality Selection**: Choose specific video quality (720p, 1080p, etc.) with automatic fallback options including lowest (-1) and maximum (0) quality settings
 - **Batch Downloads**: Download multiple episodes or entire series
 - **Episode Range Selection**: Choose specific episode ranges for targeted downloads
 - **Export Functionality**: Generate download links without downloading with custom filename support
-- **Archive Support**: Compress downloaded episodes into ZIP archives
+- **🚧 Archive Support**: Compress downloaded episodes into ZIP archives *(feature in development)*
 - **Windows Native**: Optimized Windows executable with potential Linux support in the future
 - **Reliable Link Extraction**: Guaranteed direct link extraction for all episodes
 - **Universal Compatibility**: Works with all anime series from AnimePahe.ru